kmcyjm/secblog/picoctf/2018/fancy-alive-monitoring.md

   /bin/dash: 0: can't access tty; job control turned off
   $
   ```
-  now type `whoami` in this window, we will see `www-data`.
+Now type `whoami` in this window, we will see `www-data`.
 That's the default user under which the Apache service is running under Ubuntu.
 We get a shell from the web server!

 The door is opened, the rest is left to your imagination.